Adaptive multilevel subset simulation with selective refinement: Complexity Analysis

 \subsection{Complexity of adaptive multilevel subset simulation}

 We now turn our attention to the complexity of the adaptive multilevel subset estimator defined in \eqref{eq:ML_estimator}.
 We will make use of the following convergence property in the analysis below, assuming that we can control the ratio of the subset probabilities sufficiently well. \begin{lemma} Suppose Assumption~\ref{ass:error_estimate1} is satisfied and $y_\ell$ is defined as in Lemma~\ref{lem:subset}.
-Furthermore, we assume that

-for $x_1>x_2>0$ and $\tilde c>0$ independent of $P$.
+Furthermore, we assume that for $y>x>0$ and $\tilde c>0$ independent of $P$.
 Then the difference between the intermediate probabilities can be bounded in the following way

 \end{lemma} \begin{proof} Applying the subset property we obtain

 First, note that by Assumption~\ref{ass:error_estimate1} we have $G_\ell \le G+\gamma^\ell\ \text{and}\ G-\gamma^{\ell-1} \le G_{\ell-1}$, and thus